-Wood is the only truly sustainable, renewable and beautiful building material.
+Wood is the only truly sustainable and renewable building material.
 By choosing to build with sustainable timber, businesses are helping to preserve and grow the worlds forests, and combat climate change.

 Trees absorbs carbon dioxide while they grow, turning carbon into wood and emitting oxygen.
 This carbon is stored in wood until it is released either by natural causes or through combustion.